 I wrote essays, taught, and raised children for over ten years, then focussed on writing books, my first published in 2007, two more in 2014, and the fourth in 2020.
 I’ve been teaching students how to tell their own stories for nearly thirty years, work I still do and love.
 My U of T classes are now taught on Zoom, in my kitchen.

-And writing has, quite simply, been automatic all my life and remains so, with more essays and the blog on this website always ongoing, a new book soon to come, another planned.
+And writing has, quite simply, been automatic all my life and remains so, with more essays and the blog on this website always ongoing.
+My new book, the memoir-in-essays Midlife Solo, recently came out to rave reviews, I’m pleased to say.

 It seems I did finally figure out what I was meant to do on this earth.
 Imagine, I can fulfil my purpose sitting right here, in this chair.